LLNL/scr/doc/rst/users/api.rst

 =======

-SCR is designed to support MPI applications that write application-level checkpoints and output datasets.
+SCR is designed to support MPI applications that write application-level checkpoint and output datasets.
-Both types of datasets (checkpoints and output) must be stored as a file-per-process, and they must be accessed in a globally-coordinated fashion.
+All processes must access data in a globally-coordinated fashion, and in fact, many SCR calls are implicit collectives over all processes in :code:`MPI_COMM_WORLD`.
-In a given dataset, each process may actually write zero or more files, but the current implementation assumes that each process writes roughly the same amount of data.
+In a given dataset, each process may write zero or more files, but the current implementation is most efficient when all processes write the same amount of data.
+Multiple processes can access a given file, though significant performance is gained by applications that use file-per-process access patterns, where each file is only accessed by a single "owner" process.

 Parallel file systems allow any process in an MPI job to read/write any byte of a file at any time.